daniel-guarino/ds-portfolio/README.md

 # Personal Data Science Portfolio

-This repository contains my data science projects, some for my post graduate course, some for online courses like Udacity Data Analyst or Alura short courses, others were made for my self learning using some Kaggle problem.
-Most of the notebooks were made in Python language using Jupyter Notebook, just one was made in R using the R Markdown Tool.
+This repository contains my data science projects, some for my post graduate course, some for online courses like Udacity Data Analyst or Alura short courses, others were made for my self learning using some Kaggle problems.
+Most of the notebooks were made in Python programming language using Jupyter Notebook, just one was made in R using the R Markdown Tool.

 ## Repositories by subject: